THE MADNESS OF KING DONALD

 “Greg is full of confidence, charisma and English – peppered with Dutch.
 Ingredients are in perfect working order.”

 Shapiro came to the Netherlands in 1994 to help establish comedy theater Boom Chicago, after graduating from Northwestern University.
-In 2007 Shapiro presented ‘Comedy Central News’ and went solo.
+In 2007 Shapiro presented ‘Comedy Central News’ and then went solo.
 He’s since worked with BNR fm, Time Out Amsterdam and VARA HumorTV.
 Shapiro also has 20 years experience in Corporate Speaking / Entertainment.

 GOED ID Producties